R-Jim/cli-audio-streamer/README.md

 ## About

-This project consists of two main components:
+This project consists of three main components:

 - **Client**: Captures audio from the default input device (or "Stereo Mix" if available) and streams it to a server.
 - **Server**: Receives the audio stream and plays it on the default output device.
+- **Mock Client**: A simple client that sends a simulated audio stream, useful for testing the server.

 ## Getting Started